- Understanding the saving and investing resources available to you will allow you to be efficient with your retirement planning.

 Ideally, you’ll have started planning and saving for retirement when you were young, but it’s never too late to improve your outlook for retirement.
 Don’t let the fact that you haven’t planned yet — or planned adequately — keep you from addressing retirement now.

-As experts at the Center for Retirement Research have noted, retirement “is not a linear process.
-Life expenses (college, the mortgage) cost more than anticipated.
-And life events (divorce, illness, parents’ needs) force many to start all over again.”
+As experts at the Center for Retirement Research have noted, retirement “is not a linear process.”
+Often, regular expenses like mortgages and college tuition cost more than we expect, and life events like divorce and medical emergencies force many to “start all over again.”

 The researchers also noted that pre-retirees can be immobilized by things that affect their emotions.
 They can become angry at their boss or the government and experience anxiety over their investment decisions.